-Students with documented learning disabilities are encouraged to meet with Dean Lazare at the beginning of each semester.
+Students with documented learning disabilities are encouraged to meet with Dean Patey at the beginning of each semester.
 Students, who request accommodations, are required to provide documentation of their disabilities and to discuss how appropriate accommodations may assist them in participating in courses and fulfilling course requirements.
-In addition, Dean Lazare will discuss other types of academic support and services available to all Wesleyan students, such as tutoring programs and writing support through the Writing Workshop.
+In addition, Dean Patey will discuss other types of academic support and services available to all Wesleyan students, such as tutoring programs and writing support through the Writing Workshop.

 - Physical Disabilities

-Students with physical disabilities, who require accommodation, must speak with Dean Lazare and provide pertinent medical information useful for determining appropriate accommodations or modifications.
+Students with physical disabilities, who require accommodation, must speak with Dean Patey and provide pertinent medical information useful for determining appropriate accommodations or modifications.
 Dean Lazare works with various offices on campus to arrange reasonable accommodations.
 Making accommodations for students with physical disabilities can be an involved process that requires considerable advance notice, even a semester in advance.
 For example, accommodations could include coordinating classroom locations, securing sign language interpreters, procuring class materials in alternate formats.